AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/overview.md

 ---
 title: Mobile learning hub
-description: This is the go-to space for developers, administrators, marketers, and data analysts to discover everything from setting inbound and ouyt bound mobile channels to weaving them into powerful campaigns.
-Explore best practices,learn how to drive adoption, and master reporting — all in one place — so teams can deliver impactful, data-driven mobile experiences that connect with users anytime, anywhere.
+description: Jumpstart or elevate your mobile engagement strategy with Adobe Journey Optimizer.
+This mobile learning hub equips developers, administrators, marketers, and analysts with everything needed to configure inbound and outbound mobile channels and integrate them seamlessly into powerful cross-channel campaigns and journeys.
+Explore best practices, learn how to drive adoption, and setup centralized reporting workflows — all in one place — to deliver impactful, data-driven mobile experiences that reach customers anytime, anywhere.
 feature: Overview
 role: User, Admin, Developer
 hide: yes
 index: no
-last-substantial-update: 2025-08-22
+last-substantial-update: 2025-12-05
 exl-id: f0612a1d-f919-4b67-9e33-a9fb623062dc
 ---
 # Journey Optimizer - Mobile Learning Hub